tldr-pages/tldr/pages/common/cut.md

 `cut --fields={{1|1,10|1-10|1-|-10}}`

-- Print a given field/fields/field range of each line of stdin with the specified delimiter:
+- Print a field/fields/field range of each line of stdin with the specified delimiter:

 `cut --delimiter={{,}} --fields={{1|1,10|1-10|1-|-10}}`

-- Print a given field/fields/field range of each line of the specified file:
+- Print a field/fields/field range of each line of the specified file:

 `cut --fields={{1|1,10|1-10|1-|-10}} {{path/to/file}}`

+- Print the version:

+`cut --version`